Pets Are A Rewarding And Fulfilling Experience

 Do you agree to love and protect this dog?

-Core vaccinations being: Rabies and DAPP
+Core vaccinations being: Rabies and DAPP, yearly check-up with your veterinarian.

 Are the other cats and dogs in your home up to date on vaccinations?